vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-analyse-hic/aggregate_hic.rst

 .. image:: images/aggregate_examples_biorxiv.png

-You can easily create your own aggregate plots using ``kaic aggregate``.
+You can easily create your own aggregate plots using ``fanc aggregate``.

 .. argparse::
-   :module: kaic.commands.kaic_commands
+   :module: fanc.commands.fanc_commands
    :func: aggregate_parser
-   :prog: kaic aggregate
+   :prog: fanc aggregate
    :nodescription:
    :nodefault:

-You can provide ``kaic aggregate`` with a list of genomic regions in any of the common region-based formats (BED, GFF, BigWig, ...) or with a list of genomic region pairs in BEDPE format.
+You can provide ``fanc aggregate`` with a list of genomic regions in any of the common region-based formats (BED, GFF, BigWig, ...) or with a list of genomic region pairs in BEDPE format.
 For lists of regions, the aggregate matrix will be located at the Hi-C matrix diagonal.
 For pairs of regions, matrix subsets can be anywhere in the genome.